bharatag01/notes/Master Slave.md

 Read request always serve by any random slaves.

 If master died so we use leader election algorithm to decide the new master.

+Master-Slave (also called Primary-Replica) is ideal for scenarios where read scalability is needed, but writes can be handled by a single master.Eg- Social media feeds, Read heavy applications like blog.